Good Times: Synopsis

 Florida and James (renamed from Henry) Evans and their three children live at 963 North Gilbert Avenue, apartment 17C, in a public housing project in a poor, black inner-city Chicago neighborhood.
 The project is unnamed on the show but is implicitly the infamous Cabrini–Green Homes, shown in the opening and closing credits.
 Florida and James have three children: James Jr., also known as "J.J.", a budding artist and illustrator who thinks of himself as a Casanova and achieves both success and rejection on his path to monetize his talent into a career; Thelma, a bright girl who takes education very seriously as a way to help her family and is shown attending high school and community college; and Michael, whose passionate activism and support for the Black community and Black issues causes his father to call him "the militant midget".

-When the series begins, J.J. is 17 (portrayed by 26-year-old Jimmie Walker, who was just eight years younger than co-star John Amos), Thelma 16, and Michael 11.
+When the series begins, J.J. is 17 (portrayed by 26-year-old Jimmie Walker, who was just seven and a half years younger than co-star John Amos), Thelma 16, and Michael 11.
 Their exuberant neighbor and Florida's best friend is Willona Woods, a divorcée who works at a boutique.
 Their building superintendent is Nathan Bookman (seasons 2–6), whom James, Willona, and later J.J. call "Buffalo Butt" or, even more derisively, "Booger".